blambuer11/SPL--8004/README.md

 ### Solana Program (Anchor)

-Rust programı için ayrı bir Anchor workspace gereklidir.
-Detaylı talimatlar için [Solana Program Deployment](#-solana-program-deployment) bölümüne bakın.
+A separate Anchor workspace is required for the Rust program.
+See [Solana Program Deployment](#-solana-program-deployment) for detailed instructions.

 ## 🎨 Design System